adnanbouthir/adnanbouthir/README.md

 ## I'm a Student, Developer, and php lover ❤!!

-- 🔭 currently working on a freelance project
+- 🔭 currently working on improving my frontend skills
-- 🌱 I’m also currently learning Vue.js
+- 🌱 I’m also currently learning design systems
 - 👯 I’m looking to collaborate with others
 - 🥅 2021 Goals: start freelancing and improve myself more
 - ⚡ Fun fact: I love gaming and going on bike rides